-And since we verify our members’ identities and locations, we can now generate a Score of how well a legislator is listening to or ignoring their own constituents, for each legislative item.
+And since we verify our members’ identities and locations, we can now automatically score legislators for listening to or ignoring their constituents, on each legislative item.

 Here’s an example:

-In this case, the elected rep voted nay on HR1 - Tax Cuts and Jobs Act, matching 87% of their verified constituents on United.
+In this case, the elected rep voted nay on HR1 - Tax Cuts and Jobs Act, matching 22 of 25 of their verified constituents on United.

 This can bring much needed transparency and accountability to our legislative process.

 We want to make it easy for everyone to know how well their elected legislators are representing their constituents.

 Per bill counts is a good start, but we want something even easier for the typical busy American.